 Released in 2014, this smartwatch is one of the most popular among tech enthusiasts.
 Fast forward to 2017, it’s still considered one of the sweetest deals for those who are looking for a reliable smartwatch at an affordable price.

-Here’s the shortlist of this smartwatch’s best assets:
+Here’s the shortlist of this smartwatch’s assets:

 It’s a very functional smartwatch since it can run almost any app with its 4-gigabyte storage and 512 RAM.
 Most of our test users, however, complain about its battery life.
 With a maximum usage of the smartwatch, its battery can only last for about a day.
-Anyways, you might consider its excellent functionality as a consolation prize.
+Anyways, you might consider its awesome functionality as a consolation prize.

 Some smartwatches prioritize app functionality while others place a premium on achieving a fashionable look.
 But for the Garmin Vivoactive, the priority goes to its fitness features.
 This smartwatch is definitely marketed to smartwatch users who are athletic.